Why the Composable CDP is Now on the Menu

 Sixty-three percent of chief information officers at organizations with high composability report better business performance when compared to industry peers.
 That helps explain why 60% of organizations plan to invest in composable enterprise technology within the next three years, according to the 2022 Gartner CIO and Technology Executive Survey.

 But building a 360-degree view of customers is only one piece of the puzzle.
-Now that IT professionals can build the ideal CDP for their needs, the challenge is making sure it serves the needs of the whole organization.
+Now that data and IT professionals can build the ideal CDP for their needs, the challenge is making sure it serves the needs of the whole organization.

 Building a Better Customer Data Stack with a Composable CDP

-Creating a comprehensive view of the customer is key to delivering better customer experiences, but IT teams need a way to extend the hard work of centralizing data in their cloud data lakes so business teams can leverage the benefits of data centralization for audience segmentation, journey orchestration and real-time experiences.
+Creating a comprehensive view of the customer is key to delivering better customer experiences, but data and IT teams need a way to extend the hard work of centralizing data in their cloud data lakes so business teams can leverage the benefits of data centralization for audience segmentation, journey orchestration and real-time experiences.

 Reverse ETL is key, but not just any application that supports reverse ETL will do.
-IT professionals want to focus on building and maintaining data systems, not fielding ad hoc requests.
+Data and IT professionals want to focus on building and maintaining data systems, not fielding ad hoc requests.
 But too many applications built on top of data lakes require IT professionals to write endless SQL queries on behalf of business users.

 To build a customer data stack that serves both the needs of technical and non-technical users, IT professionals must seek out solutions that give business teams a user-friendly interface they can use to generate queries, have those queries automatically translated into SQL, and push them down to the data lake to be executed.